What Does Gluten Free Mean?

 Foods to Avoid while Following Guten-free Diet

-If you are advised to follow a gluten-free diet only, then avoid the foods listed below.
+If you are advised to follow a gluten-free diet, avoid the foods listed below.

 • Wheat and other products made from wheat flour, such as baker items, cakes, bread, etc.